How to constructively deal with noisy neighbours

 Talk over a cup of tea

-Having looked at the major sources of noise, it’s worth discussing what steps we can take to try to resolve any noise issues.
+Having looked at the major sources of noise, it’s worth discussing what steps we can take to try to deal with noisy neighbours and resolve any issues.

 Firstly ask yourself if it’s the noise is reasonable.
 If they’re entertaining or doing DIY on a Saturday afternoon then it’s annoying but shouldn’t last more than a few hours.